-When I’m working on a big financial goal like paying off debt I often need a temporary period of frugality.
-Drastically cutting back my spending on entertainment and frivolous purchases helps us make faster financial progress.
-That’s why I’ve occasionally done no spend month challenges and love to find fun cheap activities.
+When I’m working on a big financial goal like paying off debt I need a temporary period of frugality.
+Drastically cutting back my spending on entertainment and impulse purchases helps us make faster financial progress.

 There are plenty of ways to have a lot of fun without spending a lot of money.
 Let’s look at some of the fun low cost entertainment ideas you might want to try.